The NFTS Welcomes American Students

 You will need to complete the Free Application for Federal Student Aid (FAFSA), just as you did under the FFEL Program.
 We will use the information from your FAFSA to assist in determining your eligibility for a Direct Unsubsidized Loan.

-- To apply for a PIN if you do not already have one, or for customer service regarding a previously assigned PIN, visit the Federal Student Aid PIN Web site at www.PIN.ed.gov
+- To apply for a FSA Student ID if you do not already have one, or to link it to a previously assigned PIN, visit the Federal Student Aid Web site and register at studentaid.gov

 - After the department processes your FAFSA, you will receive a Student Aid Report (SAR).
 Please retain the SAR for your records and be prepared to provide it to us if we ask.